Hubzone Application Completion Service

 - Provided the appropriate HUBZone Program Certification Signature Sheet (based on your firm’s ownership structure)

 This form must be signed by an officer of the firm authorized to represent the applicant, notarized, and mailed in hard copy.
 An email or faxed copy of the Program Certification Signature Sheet will NOT be accepted.

 Please note that if all of the above supporting documentation being requested is not received within the allotted time frame, your application may be withdrawn or declined.
 Failure to submit information and documentation within the allotted time frame is a common cause of applications being withdrawn or declined.
 Please make note of your submission deadline.

 Other Key Tips:

-- You must have a current SAM.GOV, SBA DSBS (Dynamic Small Business Search) and Dun and Bradstreet (D&B) profile for your business.
+- You must have a current SAM.GOV and SBA DSBS (Dynamic Small Business Search) profile for your business.
 All profiles must match the address of principal office of the firm.

 - You must identify your primary NAICS code within your SAM.GOV and DSBS Profile.

 We have worksheets, samples, and templates that assist in collecting and developing most of the information requested.